brantburnett/btburnett.com/_posts/2015-10-27-query-nosql-from-net-using-couchbase-and-linq.md

 Now, Couchbase has [announced the release of their Couchbase LINQ Provider](http://blog.couchbase.com/2015/october/linq-n1ql-and-couchbase-oh-mai-linq2couchbase-ga) for .Net.
 The provider is [available as a Nuget package](https://www.nuget.org/packages/Linq2Couchbase/) which adds support to the existing SDK.

 For .Net developers, using the LINQ provider for Couchbase makes the learning curve even shallower.
 With just a few exceptions, developers trained to write queries using LINQ with NHibernate or Entity Framework can make the transition without learning any new syntax.
-Plus, due to Couchbase&#8217;s JSON document data structure, the LINQ provider adds support for a variety of N1QL features that aren&#8217;t possible with more traditional table-based data stores.
+Plus, due to Couchbase's JSON document data structure, the LINQ provider adds support for a variety of N1QL features that aren't possible with more traditional table-based data stores.

-So, if you&#8217;re a .Net developer interested in NoSQL and big data, I strongly encourage you to check it out.
-It&#8217;s a big step in bringing the performance and scalability of NoSQL to the masses without the headaches.
+So, if you're a .Net developer interested in NoSQL and big data, I strongly encourage you to check it out.
+It's a big step in bringing the performance and scalability of NoSQL to the masses without the headaches.

-Disclaimer:  I&#8217;m a extra excited about this release because it is an open source project I was able to contribute to.
+Disclaimer:  I'm a extra excited about this release because it is an open source project I was able to contribute to.
 You can [see the source code on GitHub](https://github.com/couchbaselabs/Linq2Couchbase).